 5. Virtual Assistant

-Since we hit the road over two years ago, we’ve met several people who worked from their RV’s as virtual assistants.
+Since we hit the road over two years ago, we’ve met several people who worked from their RVs as virtual assistants.
 Being a virtual assistant could mean a number of different things.
 To sum up this kind of work, you execute any tasks for select clients that can be outsourced.
-Emails, blog writing copy, social media, invoices, and the list goes on and on.
+Emails, copywriting, social media, invoices, and the list goes on and on.

 Why this business makes sense?

-On episode #8 of the RVE podcast I interviewed a woman named Bryanna who has built up her own successful VA business while traveling the country with her husband and their four kids.
+On episode #8 of the RVE podcast I interviewed a woman named Bryanna who has built up her own successful VA business while traveling the country with her husband AND their four kids.
 This is a business she actually started while they were already traveling full-time.
-As with any business, getting your initial clients is going to be some of the most difficult work.

 Tips for starting your own VA business:

-- Invest a small amount of money in learning from someone who has already done it, like Virtual Miss Friday’s course on starting a VA business.
+- Invest a small amount of money in learning from someone who has already done it, like Bryanna’s course on starting a virtual business.

-- For your first client, pitch them on a free 30 day trial of your skills.
+- For your first client, pitch them on a free 30-day trial of your skills.
 You need to learn how to actually do the job of being a VA, plus you need referrals or testimonials from previous clients.
-Be upfront with a perspective client that you’re still learning and that you want to prove yourself over a free 30 day period.
+Be upfront with a prospective client that you’re still learning and that you want to prove yourself over a free 30-day period.
 If all works well, they can continue your services on a paid monthly basis.
 (I know many people who have tried this approach and they are almost always compensated for their “free trial” period.)

 6. Building a profitable blog, Youtube Channel, or podcast

-I think one of the biggest misconceptions among people who hit the road full-time is that they’ll be able to successfully monetize their blog or content channel of choice.
+I think one of the biggest misconceptions among people who hit the road full-time is that they’ll be able to successfully monetize their blog or channel.
 This is something a lot of people have done, but it’s also something that takes a considerable amount of time.

-Benefits to building profitable blog, podcast, or youtube channel:
+Benefits to building a profitable blog, podcast, or YouTube channel:

 - It’s front-loaded work, or what some people call “passive income”.
 This means you do a ton of work upfront and then create streams of income that work for you while you don’t have to be literally working.